arillo/silverstripe-gulp-plate/README.md

 $ npm install
 ```

-This runs through all dependencies listed in `package.json` and downloads them to a `node_modules` folder in your project directory.
+This runs through all dependencies listed in `package.json` and downloads them to the `node_modules` folder in your project directory.

 ## `gulp` commands

+Use `npm` to use the locally installed version of gulp in `./node_modules/bin` instead of the global version.

 ```
-$ gulp
+$ npm run gulp
 ```

 Will generate a dev version of the theme in `myTheme` folder (omitting the `source_`) part

 ```
-$ gulp watch
+$ npm run watch
 ```

 Will run the default task once, start a server and watch for file changes.

 ```
-$ gulp production
+$ npm run prod
 ```

 Will generate a production version of the theme by running the tests and compressing js & css.
 This is the folder that should go on the server.